blues/app-accelerators/power-outage-monitor/README.md

 }
 ```

-> This app uses `periodic` mode to minimize power use so that solution can remain online for longer when mains power fails.
+> This app uses `periodic` mode to minimize power use so that the solution can remain online for longer when mains power fails.
 For more details, see [`hub.set` requests](https://dev.blues.io/notecard/notecard-walkthrough/essential-requests/#notehub-configuration).

 ### Configure Power Outage Alerts